WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="setBlockMovingMode" href="#setBlockMovingMode">#</a> **setBlockMovingMode**

-Generators that triggers an action used to enable or disable the block moving mode.
+Generator that triggers an action used to enable or disable the block moving mode.

 _Parameters_